-4+1 Accelerated program in mechanical engineering (BSE-MS)
+Accelerated Master’s program in mechanical engineering (BSE-MS)

 Powered by a mix of independent research and engaging experimental work alongside faculty and doctoral students, an accelerated degree in mechanical engineering is a fast-track approach to achieving educational success by earning a BSE and MS in five years.

-Students must apply for admission to the program through the School for Engineering of Matter, Transport and Energy (SEMTE) and the ASU Graduate College by submitting an application form for the accelerated programs in mechanical engineering.
-Interested students should meet with their academic advisor to learn more about the program and how to apply.
+Students must apply for admission to the program through the School for Engineering of Matter, Transport and Energy (SEMTE) and the ASU Graduate College by completing both the SEMTE Accelerated Master’s online application and the ASU Graduate Admissions Application.
+Interested students should meet with their undergraduate academic advisor to learn more about the program and how to apply.
 Three recommendations from ASU faculty members are required to accompany the SEMTE Accelerated Master’s application.